sphinx-gallery/sphinx-gallery/doc/syntax.rst

 For a quick reference have a look at the example :ref:`sphx_glr_auto_examples_plot_gallery_version.py`

-In this 2 block structure.
-The website is rendered ordered with the docstring, then output images and output code.
+In this 2 block structure, the website is rendered ordered with the docstring, then output images and output code.
 Finally the generating code script.